CivicActions/bowline/exposed-commands-api.md

 ```
 FROM hello-world
-LABEL expose.command.single=hello
+LABEL exposed.command.single=hello
 ```
 The above label instruction will expose a command with the name `hello` which will run the docker image (with no arguments) resulting in a hello-world message.

-## LABEL expose.command.multiple.*
+## LABEL exposed.command.multiple.*

-Label keys starting with `expose.command.multiple.` are inspected and the part of the key after that portion is used as the command name.
+Label keys starting with `exposed.command.multiple.` are inspected and the part of the key after that portion is used as the command name.
 The value is used as the command run in the container.

 ### Example
 ```
 ~

-LABEL expose.command.multiple.cksum="/usr/bin/cksum"
+LABEL exposed.command.multiple.cksum="/usr/bin/cksum"
-LABEL expose.command.multiple.md5sum="/usr/bin/md5sum"
+LABEL exposed.command.multiple.md5sum="/usr/bin/md5sum"
 ```
 An image with the above labels should make the `cksum` and the `md5sum` available, which should run the commands in the container as defined by the label value.

-## LABEL expose.command.multiplecommand
+## LABEL exposed.command.multiplecommand

 The value of this label should be a command that is run inside the image used to get a key-value list of exposed commands.
 The command needs to be run independently without any mountpoints or docker-compose related dependencies.